Cultural Fluency Teaching Academy (CFTA) Portfolio

 review

-Related the Dr. Bruce Hoskins, I actually wrote more multiple-choice questions for my chem class.
-I converted open-ended essay questions from hand-written homework assignements into a series of multiple choice questions for in-class assessment.
-My goal was the provide students with immediate feedback “write/wrong” on the quiz then using the homework to provide additional feedback on their calculations and logic.
+Related to the Dr. Bruce Hoskins lecture, I created additional multiple-choice questions for my chemistry class.
+I changed some open-ended essay questions from handwritten homework assignments into a series of multiple-choice questions for in-class assessments.
+My goal was to offer students immediate feedback on their quiz performance, indicating whether their answers were correct or incorrect.
+I then used the homework assignments to provide more detailed feedback, focusing on their calculations and logical reasoning.

 review review